Tony worked across Saudi Arabia in Riyadh, Al-Khobar, and Jeddah, where he met his wife, who has worked there for 12 years.

 I also know of many expats that go unpaid for months on end.
 Some can get help from the Saudi Labor Courts, such as the entire staff of one hospital in Jeddah that went without wages for over six months.
 Others, such as maids, can be really badly deprived of their money and often have to resort to running away from their employers.

 While Saudi Arabia is a huge country, its population is not that big: around 27 million people in total, of which over 8 million are expats!

 The discovery of oil in Saudi Arabia has created one of the richest countries in the world, but they know that they cannot rely on this source of money forever!
 Saudi Arabia has invested very heavily in its infrastructure and in creating industrial cities to bring additional wealth into the country.
 This has created a huge demand for labor and expertise in the country, as there are just not enough experienced and educated Saudis.

-Saudis also do not consider themselves as laborers or common workers, so all manual work is on the whole done by expats, with Saudis taking supervisory or management positions.
+Saudis also do not consider themselves to be laborers or common workers, so all manual work is on the whole done by expats, with Saudis taking supervisory or management positions.

 Following the Rules in Saudi Arabia

 It has many rules and regulations that many from other countries feel that they just cannot live under.
-I have known many expats that have come to Saudi Arabia believing that they can handle the difference who have then left (If they could) after a few weeks or months unable to handle both the rules and the Saudi culture.
+I have known many expats who have come to Saudi Arabia believing that they can handle the difference and have then left (If they could) after a few weeks or months, unable to handle both the rules and the Saudi culture.